Diocese of Orange Celebrates All Souls Day in Honor of the Departed

 This feast is an important tradition in Mexico and other parts of Latin America where it is known as El Día de los Muertos

 , or “the Day of the Dead.”
-In honor of this Latin American tradition, the Diocesan Office of Hispanic Ministries will hold its annual El Día de los Muertos
+The Diocesan Office of Hispanic Ministries will hold its annual El Día de los Muertos

-from 7:30 a.m. to 4:30 p.m. in the Plaza at Christ Cathedral in Garden Grove, with a special mass being held at 2:30 p.m. in the Arboretum.
-Hispanic Catholics from several parishes in the Diocese of Orange will gather for the annual Mass and to celebrate the life of their loved ones who have departed.
+from 8:00 a.m. to 5:00 p.m. at Holy Sepulcher Cemetery in Orange, with a special mass being held at 2 p.m.
+Hispanic Catholics from several parishes in the Diocese of Orange will gather at the cemetery for the annual outdoor mass to pay their respects and to celebrate the life of their loved ones who have departed.

 “This sacred tradition reminds us of our commitment to live holy lives and that our prayers can help in the purification of souls destined for Heaven.
 Our annual celebration of All Souls Day highlights the rich culture and devotion of the people of our Diocese,” said the Most Rev. Kevin Vann, Bishop of Orange.